Impro-Visor/Impro-Visor/README.txt

 Harvey Mudd College
 Claremont, CA 91711

-Please send issues to: keller@cs.hmc.edu

 ===============================================================================
 Release notes for Impro-Visor 10

- Using Java 1.8 is recommended for installation.

  The Transposition Wizard has been included.
 This replaces the old playback transposition spinner that effects bass and chord parts only.
 The new feature